psimatis/RStarTree/README.md

 # R*-Tree

 The R*-Tree[^1] is the *star* of multidimensional indexing.
-Nevertheless, I found its implementations complex or hard to modify.
-Thus, I wrote my own with a focus on simplicity and ease of modification, while also providing features like batch insertion and STR bulk loading.
+Nevertheless, I found its implementations complex or lacking features.
+Thus, I wrote my own, while also providing features like batch insertion and STR bulk loading.

 ## Features

 1. **Insertion**: Insert a single object in R* fashion (e.g., trigger reinsertions).

-2. **Batch Insertion**: Insert multiple objects as a leaf.
+2. **Batch Insertion**: Insert multiple objects by grouping them in leaves.
 3. **Bulk Loading**: Use STR[^2] to construct the tree from a set of objects.
 4. **Range Queries**: Retrieve objects overlapping a query rectangle.
 5. **Dimensionality**: The index supports any dimension.
 6. **Statistics**: Retrieve tree information (e.g., height, number of nodes, and size in MB).

 ## How to run